-Michael E. Gibbons - Mr. Gibbons began his career with McDonald & Company, where he quickly rose to the level of general partner and then senior vice present.
+Michael E. Gibbons - Mr. Gibbons began his career with McDonald & Company, where he quickly rose to the level of general partner and then senior vice president.
 From there, he became president and CEO of a leading regional securities and investment banking firm in Houston, Texas.
 Soon after that, he founded Brown Gibbons Lang & Company, where he provides an active senior role to client engagements and business development opportunities.
-His financial literacy is admirable, particularly his experience with respect to trends in the debt and equity markets.
 He knows how to provide workable solutions to the Company.
-He is well suited to provide counsel on the integrity of the financial statements and the performance of our independent registered public accounting firm.
-This business acumen and experience ensures that he is well suited not only as a member of the board, but also as the Chairman of the Audit Committee.
+From his leadership of an investment bank, he is well suited to provide counsel on trends in the debt and equity markets, the integrity of the financial statements and the performance of our independent registered public accounting firm.
+This business acumen and experience ensures that he is well suited not only as a member of the board, but also as the Chairman of the Audit Committee and a member of the Compensation Committee.

 R. Steven Kestner - Mr. Kestner has been practicing corporate law with the national law firm of Baker & Hostetler LLP since 1979.
-Mr. Kestner has served as the Executive Partner of Baker & Hostetler since 2004 and is a member of the firm's Policy Committee, which functions as the board of directors for the law firm.
-As Executive Partner, Mr. Kestner is the chief executive officer of the firm and his responsibilities include managing the firm's operations, finance and strategic growth.
-In addition, prior to becoming Executive Partner of the firm he served in several management positions, including Policy Committee member and Chair of the firm's National Business Practice Group, while developing an active legal practice focusing primarily on transactions, financings and securities law matters.
+Mr. Kestner serves as Chairman of Baker & Hostetler and chairs the firm's Policy Committee, which functions as the board of directors for the law firm, positions he has held since 2004.
+As Chairman, Mr. Kestner is the chief executive officer of the firm and his responsibilities include managing the firm's operations, finance and strategic growth.
+In addition, prior to becoming Chairman of the firm he served in several management positions, including Policy Committee member and Chair of the firm's National Business Practice Group, while developing an active legal practice focusing primarily on transactions, financings and securities law matters.
 Mr. Kestner advises and represents clients in the areas of domestic and foreign mergers and acquisitions, and he regularly works with public and private companies.
-He works closely with NYSE and NASDAQ companies.
+He works closely with NYSE and NASDAQ listed companies.
 Mr. Kestner's securities law work has included registration statements under the Securities Act of 1933 with respect to both debt and equity financings and annual and periodic reports and proxy statements under the Securities Exchange Act of 1934.
 He is valued for his thoughtful analysis and ability to provide the Board with various perspectives based on his depth of experience with similar companies.

 Barbara R. Ruhlman - Mrs. Ruhlman is the current longest-serving board member, having become a member of the Board in 1988.
-As the daughter of the founder and the mother of Robert G. Ruhlman and Randall M. Ruhlman, she has seen the Company grow from its founding, to a local manufacturing firm to the multi-national company it is today.
+As the daughter of the founder and the mother of Robert G. Ruhlman and Randall M. Ruhlman, she has seen the Company grow from its founding to a local manufacturing firm to the multi-national company it is today.
 She has served as President of the Thomas F. Peterson Foundation since 1988, and has been active in her philanthropy for over 50 years.
 She serves as a member of the Development Committee of the University Hospitals Board of Directors, and in addition, she serves as Chair of the MacDonald Women's Health Leadership Council.
-She served on the Board of the Arthritis Foundation Northeastern Ohio Chapter for 20 years, and now serves on the Hunger Network Board.
-Finally, she has been a member of the Board at Laurel School for over 10 years.
+She has been on the Board of the Arthritis Foundation Northeastern Ohio Chapter for 20 years, and also serves on the Hunger Network Board.
+Finally, she was a member of the Board at Laurel School for over 10 years.
 Mrs. Ruhlman brings her vast experience based not only on long-standing tenure with the Company, but also with her extensive exposure to other entities via her volunteer work.
 She has the skills and capacity to provide strategic insight and direction by encouraging innovations and evaluating strategic decisions.